hemantksingh/messup-learn/Security/Web Security/Web Application Security.md

 # Web application security

 Securing web applications is not a single pronged approach.
-The **Defence in depth** strategy allows multiple layers of security that focus on delaying the attack rather than completely preventing it often compared to a **castle** with multiple walls of protection.
-The more layers of defence you have, the attack will lose momentum and you’ll have more time to respond appropriately.
-A Defence in Depth strategy is designed to increase the cost and effort of an attack against an organisation.
+The **Defense in depth** strategy allows multiple layers of security that focus on delaying the attack rather than completely preventing it often compared to a **castle** with multiple walls of protection.
+The more layers of defense you have, the attack will lose momentum and you’ll have more time to respond appropriately.
+A Defense in Depth strategy is designed to increase the cost and effort of an attack against an organisation.

 ## Security requirements